jonhjelm/docs-and-training/general_documentation/deployment_strategy.md

    insert code here!
    ```

-With the above in mind, we should always think whether it's the right thing to
+With the above in mind, we should always consider whether it's the right thing
-do to run several services on the same VM.
+at all to run several services on the same VM.
 For computationally demanding
 services, running a single service per VM might often be the best options.
 For
 smaller services which, for example, perform simple pre- or postprocessing
 tasks, running them on the same machine can be completely justified.